What kind of child care can I afford?

 Understanding how nannies are paid and the different services they provide can help you choose the most affordable child care option for your family.

 Hire a nanny: A nanny cares for your baby at your home, saving you the added trip of dropping off your baby (and assorted gear) at a daycare before work.
 A nanny can give your baby lots of one-on-one time and help him or her stick to a routine.
 Many are even open to light cleaning and cooking, as long you nail down those responsibilities up front.

-When it comes to cost, the average monthly salary for a nanny is around $2,228 or $14 per hour.1 Nannies determine their own hourly rates and salary, so the cost varies.
+When it comes to cost, the average weekly rate for a nanny is around $636.2 Nannies determine their own rates and salary, so the cost varies.
 You may want to do some research and talk to friends who have used a nanny in the past to fully understand considerations and costs.
 As your nanny’s full-time employer, you may want to provide paid vacation, as well as a few sick days, a yearly bonus and overtime when you need extra coverage.

 Split the cost with another family: Some families decide to team up and share a nanny.
 Your child may get the best of both worlds—lots of personal attention plus interaction with other kids—while you get care at a more affordable price.
 Most of the time, the nanny watches all of the children in one family’s home, but the families can decide together what setup works best for them.

 Welcome an au pair into your home: An au pair is a live-in nanny from another country.
 A government-regulated cultural exchange program will match an au pair with your family.
 You’ll pay an agency a fee (usually around $7,795) to help you find an au pair.
 You’ll also pay the au pair a stipend of about $783 per month and provide 2 weeks paid vacation.

 Although you may feel nervous about inviting another adult to live in your home, many families develop warm, lifelong relationships with their au pairs.
 Your child will bond with someone from another country and may even learn the au pair’s native language.